charliecalvert/CloudNotes/Assignments/Npm/SystemdServiceComplete.md

 - Aws-Provision
 - And, ultimately, your final.
 But you don't need that yet.

 Please let me know which programs you want me to check.
+I'm expecting a list like the one above.
+Be sure the root directory for each project has a **run** file in it.

 All of these projects should just work when I start them as follows: